Body identification: DNA extraction

+DNA can be extracted from a variety of samples, but in cases of body identification, they mostly encounter human remains and teeth, which are more resistant to damage and degradation than hair, blood and body tissues.
 Common methods of DNA extraction include Phenol, Chelex, Silica, and Magnetic beads.
 The Phenol process is toxic and is "not open to automation".
 This method is primarily used to extract, from the cells, the nucleic acids necessary for purification.
 The Chelex process is safe and is "not open to automation".
 This method connects ions in order to "purify other compounds".
 This is also the cheapest method.
 The Silica process is safe and is "open to automation".
 This method binds DNA molecules with "silica surfaces".
 This is also the most expensive method.
 The magnetic beads process is safe and is "open to automation".
 Following the binding of DNA, this process involves a magnetic field paralysing beads and allowing for the washing of DNA.

 DNA quantification and PCR technology

-The extracted DNA must be quantified to “ensure the optimal amount of DNA template is added to a PCR”.
+The extracted DNA must be quantified to "ensure the optimal amount of DNA template is added to a PCR".
 PCR, Polymerase chain reaction, is the technology used for the purpose of copying particular DNA in a test tube.
 This method includes three steps; denaturation, annealing, extension.

 DNA markers

 DNA markers are used to identify specific DNA characteristics that allow for the distinction between different individuals.
 These markers are analysed by forensic scientists when identifying an unknown body.
 DNA markers are either a genotype or a phenotype.
-A genotype is a set of genes in an organism and a phenotype is an organism’s characteristics that are determined by its genes and environment.
+A genotype is a set of genes in an organism and a phenotype is an organism's characteristics that are determined by its genes and environment.

 Next-Generation Sequencing

 Next-Generation Sequencing (NGS) is the most recent body identification method in the field of genetics.
-The process of NGS includes three fundamental steps; “library preparation, sequencing, and data interpretation”.
-Its success is due to its ability to “target a larger number of PCR amplicons in a single assay”.
+The process of NGS includes three fundamental steps; "library preparation, sequencing, and data interpretation".
+Its success is due to its ability to "target a larger number of PCR amplicons in a single assay".

+Genetic Genealogy

+Genetic Genealogy has been used to identify deceased individuals, unknown suspects as well as living individuals.
+This method uses Genomics, Computer database technologies, Genealogy and finally Forensic DNA profiling to identify an unknown individual.
+They start by determining the individual's DNA profile using Single Nucleotide Polymorphisms (SNPs) which is then uploaded onto one or more DNA databases able to match relatives.
+Some commonly used databases include GEDmatch, FamilyTreeDNA (FTDNA) and D2C databases.
+Once a relative is identified, closer relatives are better (3rd cousin or closer), genealogists can then determine the family tree using publicly available information, such as birth certificates, death certificates, marriage certificates, obituaries and more.
+This provides a list of possible candidates that can then be confirmed using Forensic DNA profiling.
+In cases of deceased individuals, this is usually done through kinship testing with a close living relative.